 Looks at several challenges facing the structural safety of little airliners in Australia.
 Considers solutions for type certificate holders, modifiers, repairers and maintenance programs.
 Presented at the 10th Australian International Aerospace Congress, Brisbane, Australia, July 2003.

 Reviews thirty years of regulating structural fatigue in light aircraft from an Australian perspective.
 Looks at the history and effectiveness of FAR 23.572.
 Suggests improvements.
 Presented at the 20th Symposium of the International Committee on Aeronautical Fatigue, Bellevue, Washington, USA, July 1999.

 The service history of the Aero Commander light twins teaches a hard lesson in the theory and practice of fatigue control.
 Presented at the 18th Symposium of the International Committee on Aeronautical Fatigue, Melbourne, Australia, May 1995.

-You can download these publications, about me as well as by me, by clicking on the heading.
-You don’t have to enter any of your details for these.
+You can download these publications, about me as well as by me.
+Some only require clicking the heading.
+Others require entering your details and clicking the ‘Download’ buttion.

 Steve Hitchen includes me in his report on issues facing Australia’s ageing general aviation fleet.

 The Royal Aeronautical Society reprints ‘Rough Diamond’ in their annual journal.

 An article about a proposal to assess structural repairs for their ‘damage tolerance’.